mrzealot/preprocessor/_posts/2020-08-29-george-patton-war-as-i-knew-it.md

     > Ezt a szokást, hogy túl alacsony szinten irányítunk, szerintem az iskolákban és a manővereken verik belénk.
 Ehelyett egy tábornoknak egy szinttel lejjebb kellene utasítania, és két szinttel lejjebb tisztában lennie az egységek helyzetével. [...]
 Tapasztalataim szerint az a tiszt, aki ezt megszegi és [alacsonyabb szinten irányít] elveszti a hatékonyságát.
     > > This habit of commanding too far down, I believe, is inculcated at schools and at maneuvers.
 Actually, a General should command one echelon down, and know the position of units two echelons down. [...]
 It has been my observation that any general officer who violates this rule and [commands further down] loses his efficiency.

-- Ha hatékony a menedzsment és van rendszer, akkor történnek a dolgok:
+- Viszont ha hatékony a menedzsment és van rendszer, akkor történnek a dolgok:

     > Ha figyelembe vesszük, hogy egy órán belül tartottunk egy vezérkari ülést, készítettünk három lehetséges támadási tervet, és megegyeztünk egy egyszerű jelszóban, amivel jelezni tudom Gay tábornoknak, hogy ebből a háromból melyik kettő lépjen életbe, akkor világossá válik, hogy a háború nem olyan nehéz, mint ahogy azt az emberek gondolják.
     > > When it is considered that [within an hour] we had had a Staff meeting, planned three possible lines of attack, and made a simple code in which I could telephone General Gay which two of the three lines we were to use, it is evident that war is not so difficult as people think.